BlinkZer0/Enshrouded-Dedicated-Server-Config-Editor/README.md

 ## 📄 License

-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a **Custom Restrictive License** based on GPL v3.0 with additional restrictions - see the [LICENSE](LICENSE) file for full details.

+### ⚠️ Important License Terms

+**PERSONAL USE ONLY** - This software is licensed for personal, non-commercial use only.

-### What This Means
+### What You CAN Do
-- ✅ Use commercially
+- ✅ Use for personal server hosting
-- ✅ Modify freely
+- ✅ Modify for your own personal use
-- ✅ Distribute
+- ✅ Fork for learning or contributing back to this project
-- ✅ Private use
+- ✅ Share the official repository link

-- ⚠️ Provide attribution
+### What You CANNOT Do
+- ❌ Use commercially or redistribute for commercial purposes
+- ❌ Create competing server config editors for any game
+- ❌ Include in commercial software or services
-- ⚠️ Include license copy
+- ❌ Remove or modify the license terms
+- ❌ Create forks that compete with this project's functionality

+### Specific Restrictions
+- **Keen Games GmbH** and all affiliates are explicitly prohibited from using, redistributing, or creating derivative works
+- The concept and implementation of game server configuration editors of this type are protected
+- Similar functionality applications for other games require explicit written permission

+### Requesting Permissions
+To request permission for commercial use or exceptions to these restrictions, please contact the copyright holders through the official repository.

 ---